(au RANE oh fin)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience abdominal pain, lack of appetite, nausea, vomiting, flatulence, or mouth sores.
-Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), severe abdominal pain, skin irritation, severe loss of strength and energy; bruising; bleeding; hematuria; itching; rash; severe diarrhea; signs of infection; black, tarry, or bloody stools; vomiting blood or vomit that looks like coffee grounds; urine discoloration; jaundice; shortness of breath; vision changes; eye pain; or eye irritation (HCAHPS).
+• Patient may experience lack of appetite, nausea, vomiting, abdominal cramps, flatulence, or mouth irritation.
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), severe abdominal pain, skin irritation, severe loss of strength and energy; bruising; bleeding; hematuria; itching; rash; severe diarrhea; signs of infection; black, tarry, or bloody stools; vomiting blood; vision changes; eye pain; or severe eye irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.